 Sinkholes can be both costly and deadly.
 The US Geological Survey estimates that sinkholes cause approximately $300 million in damage per year.
-Sinkholes form in Karst terrain, areas with bedrock that can be dissolved by groundwater, typically salt beds, limestone, or other carbonate rock.
-Florida, with its mostly limestone bedrock is particularly susceptible to sinkholes.
-They form when acidic water dissolves the bedrock, forming pathways and channels which are then filled with “overburden”, an upper layer of rock and soil.
-There are three main types of sinkholes:
+Natural sinkholes form in Karst terrain—areas with bedrock that can be dissolved by groundwater, which are typically salt beds, limestone or other carbonate rock.
+Florida, which has large amounts of underground limestone, is particularly susceptible.

-With a thin layer of overburden covering the bedrock, the water wears the rock away, leaving a depression which often fills with water leaving a pool or marsh.
+A thin layer of overburden covers the bedrock; when the water wears the rock away, it leaves a depression that can fill with water and create a pool or marsh.

-Where there is a thicker layer of overburden covering the bedrock, the underlying bedrock wears away, carrying the overburden with it, leaving a depression.
-These occur most often when the overburden is mostly sand.
+When a thicker layer of overburden covers the bedrock, the underlying bedrock may wear away.
+If it carries the overburden with it, a depression remains.
+Cover-subsidence sinkholes occur most often when the overburden is mostly sand.

-The most abrupt and catastrophic type of sinkhole, this occurs when the overburden is mostly made of clay.
+The most abrupt and catastrophic type of sinkhole, cover-collapse occurs when the overburden is mostly made of clay.
 Groundwater wears away the bedrock and pulls the overburden into the remaining space, leaving a void above it.
 Over time, the void grows upward until the roof finally collapses, creating a sudden and dramatic sinkhole.
 This type of sinkhole can also form as a result of cracked or leaking pipes where soil falls into the pipe and is washed away.
 As with natural sinkholes, the void grows upward until the roof collapses.

-While most sinkholes occur due to mining and irrigation, sinkholes—particularly the cover-collapse variety—are a large risk for wastewater utilities with leaking pipes.
-The first step to preventing a sinkhole due to leaking pipes is a strong sewer inspection program focused on I&I management.
+While most manmade sinkholes occur due to mining and irrigation, sinkholes—particularly the cover-collapse variety—are a large risk for wastewater utilities with damaged pipes.
+The first step in preventing a sinkhole caused by leaking pipes is running a strong sewer inspection program focused on I&I management.

-Upon inspection after the first collapse and sinkhole in 1979, Jenny Engineering recommended inspecting the pipe every year until no changes were observed, and then no less frequently than every three years.
-Despite this recommendation, the history of sinkholes and the prevalence of sinkhole prone ground, inspections fell by the wayside.
+Upon inspection of that collapse, Jenny Engineering recommended inspecting the pipe every year until no changes were observed, and then no less frequently than every three years.
+Despite this recommendation, the history of sinkholes, and the prevalence of sinkhole-prone ground, inspections fell by the wayside.

-And, the potential for injury and cost of repair aren’t the only problems caused by sinkholes.
-A central Florida sinkhole caused contaminated wastewater to leak into a main source of drinking water for the state in September of last year.
+The potential for injury and cost of repair aren’t the only problems caused by sinkholes.
 Sinkholes can have a ripple effect on watersheds and wastewater and stormwater systems around them.
+A central Florida sinkhole caused contaminated wastewater to leak into a main source of drinking water for the state in September of 2016.
 Regular, thorough inspection is vital to preventing catastrophic collapses.
-Sewer inspection equipment can assist in identifying and logging cracks, corrosion and sagging that may indicate a system failure and sinkhole, making it easier, less time-consuming and more cost effective.
+Sewer inspection equipment can assist in identifying and logging cracks, corrosion and sagging that may indicate infiltration and an impending sinkhole.